Home U.S. Labor Laws North Carolina Labor Laws

 $2.13 /hourTipped Minimum Wage

-Under the North Carolina Wage and Hour Act (NCWHA), an employer may pay employees daily, weekly, bi-weekly, semi-monthly, or monthly.
+Under the NC Wage and Hour Act (N.C.
+Gen. Stat. § 95-25.1), employers may pay workers daily, weekly, bi-weekly, semi-monthly, or monthly.
+Bonuses and commissions can be paid annually with advance notice to the employee.

 1.5x hourlyOvertime Rate